SercoSPA/CLEOPE/readme.md

 | ------------- | ------ |-------------|
 |20 GB|2 GB|2|

-<font color="red">Please note that a limited subset of CLEOPE notebooks can be run due to the RAM limits configured on the *free* account service.</font><br>
-👉 Upgrade to *Premium* to enhance CLEOPE programming experience.
+Please note that CLEOPE free account has a limited amount of resources available, thus some notebooks potentialities may be prevented. 👉 Upgrade to *Premium* and break out computational resources limitation for a better programming experience!

 ### Available Resources under *Premium* subscription